microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/team.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-A team is a collection of [channels](channel.md).
+A team in Microsoft Teams is a collection of [channels](channel.md).
 A channel represents a topic, and therefore a logical isolation of discussion, within a team.

 Every team is associated with a [group](../resources/group.md).
 The group has the same id as the team -- ie, /groups/{id}/team is the same as /teams/{id}.